Dyson deals: Get a fancy stick vac at the lowest price this year

-Dyson is the Lexus of vacuum cleaners, but they come with a corresponding price tag.
-Except for the Black Friday and Cyber Monday, when much of Dyson's line gets a decent discount.
-That season has started now, and -- while these things are far from cheap -- they're hitting their most affordable prices of the year.
-So if you're looking for a new vacuum cleaner, now is the time to buy.
+Dyson is the Lexus of vacuum cleaners, but they aren't cheap.
+Except on Black Friday and Cyber Monday, when much of Dyson's line goes on sale.
+That season has is underway, and these vacuums are at their most affordable prices of the year.
+So if you're looking for a new vacuum cleaner, it's time to jump on these deals.

 Note: This story was originally published earlier and has been updated with price drops and additional vendors.
-Most recent update: V10 Motorhead dropped $50, V10 Animal increased by $50.
+Most recent update: V10 Animal decreased by $50.

 Dyson Cyclone V8 Animal for $300 (save $200)